marresaburke/tracking_Louisville_crime/READMe.md

 File Naming Convention: Agency_SummarizationOfDataSet_YearRange.csv

 My data is coming from Louisville Metro Police Department.
-This name system identifies where the data came from, what's information does the set contain and time period.
+This name system identifies the agency where the data came from, general information  the set contains and the time period.

 Attributes: